CS107-off-piste/cs107-FinalProject/docs/documentation.md

     * `OffPiste/coverage` contains information relating to the code coverage of the unit and functional tests
     * `OffPiste/install` contains the compiled `.so` library.
 * `docs/` which contains files such as this one, documenting the library and development process.
-    * `docs/doxygen` contains html documentation for the `AutoDiff` library's functions.
+    * `docs/doxygen` contains html documentation for the `OffPiste` library's functions.
 * `example_usage` contains an example project showing how you can use the `OffPiste` library
 * `3PL` contains 3rd party components.
 At present, this is just Google test.